jadecobra/python_tdd_exercises/source/calculator/calculator_11.rst

         <input type="number" name="second_input" required>
     </form>

-* I go to the browser and click refresh to see the change, the operation is now between the 2 numbers
+* I go to the browser and click refresh to see the change, the operation is now between the two numbers

   .. image:: /_static/calculator/website/calculator_first_operation_reorder.png
     :width: 600